BEST Banff Hostels Under $50 a Night!

 Samesun Hostel

-The Samesun Hostel is in a central part of town so it’s convenient for those without a vehicle.
+The Samesun Hostel is in a central part of town, so it’s convenient for those visiting Banff without a vehicle.
 It’s a cozy little hostel with a small lounge and bar that hosts social events throughout the year.
 This extends into the day when they organize group activities for the day time.

 Rooms at the hostel are ensuite and have fireplaces for a comfortable stay.
 The communal kitchen makes it easy to cook meals to save money.
-There’s also an underground garage, laundry room, and barbecue facilities that make for a comfortable stay.
+An underground garage, laundry room, and barbecue facilities make for a comfortable stay.
 Great service, a cozy setting, and a group atmosphere make Samesun a standout hostel in Banff.

 HI Banff Alpine Center

-Similar to Samesun they host a number of activities that will be appreciated by groups or solo travelers, such as karaoke nights.
+Similar to Samesun, they host many activities that will be appreciated by groups or solo travelers, such as karaoke nights.
 While it’s a little far to walk to and from town, the hostel does include a free ROAM transit bus pass.
 Rooms range from mixed and female dorm rooms to private rooms and cabins.

 Banff International Hostel

-It’s right across from Samesun Hostel so the location and access to the town core are great as it’s only a couple minutes walk.
-It’s a little less charming than Samesun, but it’s much larger and the rooms are more spacious.
+It’s right across from Samesun Hostel, so the location and access to the Banff town core are great as it’s only a couple minutes walk.
+It’s a little less charming than Samesun, but it’s much larger, and the rooms are more spacious.

-Rooms are spacious with comfortable beds, linens, privacy curtains, lockers, charging points, and reading lights.
-Facilities onsite include a communal kitchen, grill, lounge, picnic tables, laundry facilities, and a 24 hours front desk.
+Rooms are large with comfortable beds, linens, privacy curtains, lockers, charging points, and reading lights.
+Facilities onsite include a communal kitchen, grill, lounge, picnic tables, laundry facilities, and a 24-hour front desk.
 There’s free parking onsite, but it is not underground so if you’re here in the winter it might matter.
 Staff is super helpful and happy to recommend a hike in Banff, activity, or help with travel planning.

 YWCA Banff Hotel